 \section{On the possibility of other models}

-So far, we have not been concerned with whether the $\bN$-models we have considered are the most natural ones---their mere existence has been interesting enough.
+So far, we have not been concerned with whether our $\bN$-models are the most natural ones---their existence has been interesting enough.
 The purpose of this short section is to raise some questions in this direction.

 As discussed in~(\ref{subsec:representation-theory}), the connection between symmetric functions and arithmetic algebraic geometry is explained by Wilkerson's theorem, which we interpret as saying that $\Lambda_\bZ$ is the composition ring that controls commuting Frobenius lifts.
-It is natural to ask whether there are similar, arithmetically satisfying descriptions of the other models we have considered.
-In the $p$-typical case, the description of (\ref{subsec:p-typical-defs}) in terms of bounded Frobenius lifts is perhaps satisfying enough.
-It would be interesting to find such a description for $\Lambda_\bN$ or $\Sch$.
+It is natural to ask whether there are similar, arithmetically satisfying descriptions of the composition algebras over $\bN$ we have considered.
+As explained in (\ref{subsec:p-typical-defs}), there is a such a description in the $p$-typical case.
+It would be interesting to find one for $\Lambda_\bN$ or $\Sch$.
 A less satisfying alternative would be to single out $\Lambda_\bN$ and $\Sch$ among all $\bN$-models by some general properties, and at least this form of the question admits a precise expression: